yoostuff/busbuddy/README.md

 Bus Buddy is a web-based ride-hailing platform designed to simplify the booking experience for users.
 Featuring a modern urban aesthetic and a map-centric interface, Bus Buddy makes it easy to book rides with a clean, intuitive interface.
 Whether you're planning a daily commute or a one-time trip, our platform allows users to choose ride locations interactively and manage bookings efficiently.

 With robust user authentication, a prominent ride booking interface, and a focus on seamless usability, Bus Buddy aims to revolutionize urban transportation.
 It provides an engaging experience with motion design, bold typography, and iconography inspired by urban wayfinding systems.
+Bus Buddy is license under <a href="https://github.com/yoostuff/busbuddy/blob/main/MIT%20LICENSE">MIT License Agreement</a>.

 ---